paul-buerkner/brms/README.md

 brms
 ====

-The <b>brms</b> package provides an interface to fit Bayesian generalized (non-)linear mixed models using Stan, which is a C++ package for obtaining Bayesian inference using the No-U-turn sampler (see <http://mc-stan.org/>).
+The **brms** package provides an interface to fit Bayesian generalized (non-)linear multilevel models using Stan, which is a C++ package for performing full Bayesian inference (see <http://mc-stan.org/>).
 The formula syntax is very similar to that of the package lme4 to provide a familiar and simple interface for performing regression analyses.
+A wide range of distributions and link functions are supported, allowing users to fit -- among others -- linear, robust linear, binomial, Poisson, survival, response times, ordinal, zero-inflated, hurdle, and even non-linear models all in a multilevel context.
+Further modeling options include auto-correlation and smoothing terms, user defined dependence structures, censored data, meta-analytic standard errors, and quite a few more.
+In addition, all parameters of the response distribution can be predicted in order to perform distributional regression.
+Prior specifications are flexible and explicitly encourage users to apply prior distributions that actually reflect their beliefs.
+In addition, model fit can easily be assessed and compared with posterior predictive checks and leave-one-out cross-validation.

 <!--